← The journal Vertical M&A Guides February 19, 2026

 The most significant structural development in retail operations software has been NCR Voyix's transformation following the separation of NCR Corporation into two publicly traded companies in 2023.
 NCR Voyix retained the retail and restaurant software businesses, while NCR Atleos took the ATM and banking hardware operations.

-In 2024, NCR Voyix further streamlined its portfolio by selling its digital banking business to Veritas Capital for $2.45 billion (with potential earn-out payments of up to $100 million).
-This divestiture allowed NCR Voyix to focus exclusively on its core retail and restaurant platform, positioning it as a pure-play retail operations software company.
-The digital banking platform served over 1,300 financial institutions and 20 million users, making it a substantial transaction in its own right.
+In 2024, NCR Voyix further streamlined its portfolio by selling its digital banking business to Veritas Capital for $2.45 billion, with potential earn-out payments of up to $100 million.
+This divestiture made NCR Voyix more focused on retail and restaurant software.

-NCR Voyix's refocused strategy centres on unified commerce: a single platform supporting retail and restaurant operations across POS, back office, kitchen operations, and digital ordering.
-The company's installed base of tens of thousands of enterprise retail and restaurant locations provides a substantial foundation for cross-selling and up-selling modern cloud capabilities.
+NCR Voyix's refocused strategy centers on unified commerce: a platform supporting retail and restaurant operations across POS, back office, kitchen operations, and digital ordering.
+Its installed base gives the company a foundation for selling modern cloud capabilities, but acquirers and investors will still watch cloud migration, retention, and margin performance closely.

 POS Consolidation Continues

-Shift4's $250 million acquisition of Revel Systems exemplifies the ongoing consolidation in cloud-based POS.
-Shift4, a major payment processor, acquired Revel's cloud-based POS platform (serving over 18,000 restaurant locations) to integrate with its SkyTab platform.
-The strategic rationale is clear: payment processors are acquiring POS software to own the full commerce stack and reduce vendor fragmentation for merchants.
+Shift4's acquisition of Revel Systems exemplifies the ongoing consolidation in cloud-based POS.
+Shift4, a payment processor, acquired Revel's cloud-based POS platform to integrate with its SkyTab platform.
+The strategic rationale is clear: payment processors are acquiring POS software to own more of the commerce stack and create stickier merchant relationships.

 Enterprise Retail Technology

-Manhattan Associates, having crossed the $1 billion revenue milestone, has consolidated its position as the leading provider of warehouse management and omnichannel solutions for enterprise retail.
-The company's cloud-native Active Platform, launched with supply chain planning capabilities in 2024, provides a unified environment for warehouse management, transportation, and order management.
+Manhattan Associates, having crossed the $1 billion revenue milestone, has strengthened its position in warehouse management and omnichannel solutions for enterprise retail.
+The company's cloud-native Active Platform supports warehouse management, transportation, order management, and supply chain planning.

-In the broader enterprise retail technology space, Aptos (backed by Apax Partners) continues to serve mid-market and enterprise retailers with its unified commerce platform.
-The company has been positioned as both an acquirer of complementary retail technologies and a potential acquisition target for larger strategic or PE buyers.
+In the broader enterprise retail technology space, Aptos continues to serve mid-market and enterprise retailers with its unified commerce platform.
+Companies in this category can be acquirers of adjacent tools or acquisition targets for larger strategic and financial buyers.

 Loss Prevention and Retail Security

-Zebra Technologies has been building a comprehensive portfolio of retail operations tools, including the integration of Reflexis workforce management and various IoT and RFID solutions for inventory visibility and loss prevention.
+Zebra Technologies has been building a broader portfolio of retail operations tools, including Reflexis workforce management and IoT and RFID solutions for inventory visibility and loss prevention.

 The Restaurant Technology Wave